Skip to contentSkip to footer

 WHEN SHOULD YOU START USING RETINOL?

-It’s 2023 and there’s a whole world of impactful ingredients available, but retinol still remains a tried-and-true skin care stalwart.
+There’s a whole world of impactful ingredients available, but retinol remains a tried-and-true skin care stalwart.
 It is, says Dr. Gross, an ideal starting point for a twenty-something looking to up their skin care game and graduate to products that are more results-oriented.
-“It’s a great way to rejuvenate skin at the surface which is where a younger clientele is seeing a lot of their issues,” says Dr. Gross.
-“And it’s one of those ingredients that, even after three days of usage you start to see a change in radiance, which is a huge selling point.”
-His retinol M.O. for twenty-somethings and beyond is to find a product where it’s cocktailed with an antioxidant (like ferulic acid, which is what the retinol in his line is formulated with).
-“Free radicals are part of the inflammatory process so there’s a synergy between an antioxidant, a free-radical scavenger, and retinol,” says Dr. Gross.
-“It’s a combo that’s more gentle and protective of the skin.”
+“It’s a great way to rejuvenate skin at the surface, which is where a younger clientele is seeing a lot of their issues,” he says.
+“Even after three days of usage you start to see a change in radiance, which is a huge selling point.”
+His retinol M.O. for twenty-somethings and beyond is to find a product where it’s cocktailed with an antioxidant, like ferulic acid, which he uses in his line’s retinol formula.
+“Free radicals are part of the inflammatory process, so there’s a synergy between an antioxidant, which is a free-radical scavenger, and retinol,” says Dr. Gross.
+“It’s a combo that’s gentler and more protective of the skin.”

-You may have heard some recent buzz about bakuchi oil and other plant-derived ingredients with retinoid-esque properties.
-While it doesn’t have retinol’s many clinical studies behind it, bakuchi oil does show promise as a natural alternative.
-For her own eponymous line, Dr. Alexiades formulates frequently with resveratrol (a plant-derived antioxidant) and has actually come to prefer these plant-derived compounds to retinol because of their lower risk for irritation.
+You have likely heard some buzz about bakuchiol and other plant-derived ingredients with retinoid-esque properties.
+While it doesn’t have retinol’s many clinical studies behind it, bakuchiol does show promise as a botanical alternative.
+For her line, Macrene Actives, Dr. Alexiades formulates frequently with resveratrol, an antioxidant she sources from wild grapes, and has come to prefer these plant-derived compounds to retinol because of their lower risk for irritation.

-Buzzy ingredients, like retinol, are also the source of myths, confusion, and speculation.
-Here, our experts also answer some of the most common questions about adding retinol to your skin care regimen.
+In-demand ingredients, like retinol, are also the source of myths, confusion, and speculation.
+Here, our experts answer some of the most common questions about adding retinol to your skin care regimen.

 You can, but you have to be that much more vigilant about sun protection, especially if you’re using a prescription retinoid.
-While there is no evidence that vitamin A derivatives cause phototoxicity when they’re exposed to the sun, there is evidence that they can increase photosensitivity, meaning skin can burn or irritate more easily.
-“No studies have looked at how much more SPF is required due to the increased vulnerability of the skin with retinoid use, but it is probably wise to increase your SPF use while using a retinoid in the spring, summer, and fall months,” Dr. Alexiades advises.
-Dr. Gross likes to say that pink is the new red: If you’re wearing sunblock and still turning pink, it’s time to increase your SPF.
+While there is no evidence that vitamin A derivatives cause phototoxicity when they’re exposed to the sun, they are likely to increase photosensitivity, meaning skin can burn or irritate more easily.
+“No studies have looked at how much more SPF is required due to the increased vulnerability of the skin with retinoid use, but it is probably wise to increase your SPF use,” Dr. Alexiades advises.
+Dr. Gross likes to say that pink is the new red: If you’re wearing sunscreen and still turning pink, it’s time to increase your SPF.

 Among the popular prescription retinoids, tazarotene is the only one categorized as an X, meaning it’s completely contraindicated during pregnancy.
-Though tretinoin and adapalene are category C (and haven’t been proven safe or unsafe), dermatologists will tell you to steer clear of any and all retinoids, including OTC retinols while pregnant and nursing.
+Though tretinoin and adapalene are category C (and haven’t been proven safe or unsafe), dermatologists will tell you to steer clear of any and all retinoids, including over-the-counter retinol, while pregnant and nursing.

 Does retinol play nicely with my other skin care products?

 That comes down to the individual.
 Many derms advise against combining retinols with alpha hydroxy acids and vitamin C, but some people’s skin (especially if it’s naturally oilier) can tolerate more active ingredient combinations.
 Dr. Gross employs a bit of trial and error.
 “There are definitely benefits to [layering actives].
 Just watch out for reactions,” he says.
-“If you’re getting irritated then stop everything and add products back one at a time.”
+“If you’re getting irritated, then stop everything and add products back one at a time.”
+You can also consider spacing out those actives to different days of the week.

 SHARE THIS FILE